reactjs/react.dev/src/content/blog/2022/03/08/react-18-upgrade-guide.md

 With Strict Mode in React 18, React will simulate unmounting and remounting the Component in development mode:

 ```
-* React mounts the component.
+* React mounts the Component.
     * Layout effects are created.
     * Effect effects are created.
-* React simulates unmounting the component.
+* React simulates unmounting the Component.
     * Layout effects are destroyed.
     * Effects are destroyed.
 * React simulates mounting the Component with the previous state.